 You may lock the control panel to prevent the microwave from being accidentally started or used by children.

-To lock or unlock the controls, press and hold CLEAR/OFF for about 3 seconds.
-When the control panel is locked, "L" or "LOC" will be displayed to the extreme right.
+To lock or unlock the controls, press and hold CLEAR/OFF for about three seconds.
+When the control panel is locked, an "L" will be displayed to the extreme right.